dsal3389-archive/easyTCP2/README.md

         loop.close()
 ```

-if you like or wanna try install it! 🏅
+if you like or wanna try, install it! 🏅
 it is not hard